-We completed an initial review of the project plans by Contour Engineering LLC dated June 17, 2020.
+We completed an initial review of the project plans by Contour Engineering LLC dated July 28, 2020.
 Sheet C3 of the project plans has a brief list of Geotechnical Notes.
 We suggest that these notes be expanded to include specific recommendations presented in section 8.0 of this report.
 Once this is completed, ICE will complete a more formal review of the project plans.
+We also recommend that this report by ICE be attached to the approved project plans.